-So, in this week’s blog post we’re going to share some tips for marketing on special dates whatever they might be for your business.
+So, in this post, we’re going to share some tips for marketing on special dates whatever they might be for your business.

 Run promotions – with the enormous increase of online retail in the past year there have been more promotions than ever before.
-For St Patrick’s Day I’ve seen discounts available where you quote CLOVER, for Christmas a typical discount code might be HOLLY.
+For St Patrick’s Day, I’ve seen discounts available where you quote CLOVER, for Christmas a typical discount code might be HOLLY.
 When you’re running a promotion you have an objective, increasing sales or clearing out last season’s stock would be two of the more popular.
 If you know you have an abundance of your product sitting in a warehouse and it’s appropriate, think about how you might tie it into the next seasonal date.
 Something typically Irish such as Irish-produced products is ideal for St Patrick’s Day whereas if you had a whole lot of irons to shift it might not go down well as a Mother’s Day promotion?!
-Discounting for the sake of it though shouldn’t be part of your strategy, this is where planning your year or even parts of your year given the times we’re in can make for a huge difference in how your business performs.
+Discounting for the sake of it though shouldn’t be part of your strategy, this is where planning your year can make a huge difference in how your business performs.

 Get a newsletter out – newsletters are more popular than ever, according to Hubspot in October 2021 email marketing was up at that point up a whopping 52% on pre-covid levels!
-Not everybody is comfortable with sending out a newsletter, sometimes it’s creating the content or wondering what to include, in other cases it’s lack of understanding in relation to software.
+Not everybody is comfortable with sending out a newsletter, sometimes it’s creating the content or wondering what to include, in other cases it’s a lack of understanding in relation to software.
 There are many strands to getting email marketing right, not least when it comes to the legal side of it and list-building.
-However, for those of you who have a list, special occasions and an appropriately-themed newsletter can deliver a significant return on your investment – particularly now when your customers are home more and online more often.
+However, for those of you who have a list, special occasions and an appropriately-themed newsletter can deliver a significant return on your investment.

 Use your social media – whatever your choice of platform and regardless of your industry it’s perfectly acceptable to post a greeting for dates such as Father’s Day or Halloween.
 However, you might be a little selective at that as your post might perfectly suit Instagram yet look oddly out of place on Linkedin which ultimately is the business-related social channel.
-Opt for something that works for your audience, remember your branding but this is a day you can take off too.
-If you’re selling exercise equipment does it really sit well with a greeting for Easter when we’re all overindulging in chocolate?
-Trying to exploit a trending hashtag in the hope you’ll find yourself a new audience can backfire so on special occasions think about the ‘social’ side of social media and ease up on the selling, these dates are about people not sales opportunities.
+Opt for something that works for your audience, – if you’re selling exercise equipment does it really sit well with a greeting for Easter when we’re all overindulging in chocolate?
+Trying to exploit a trending hashtag in the hope you’ll find yourself a new audience can backfire so on special occasions think about the ‘social’ side of social media and ease up on the selling, these dates are about people, not sales opportunities.

 You should also of course look back on what’s worked for you in the past.
 If you always run with an ‘egg-ceptional’ easter promotion that works you need to think about a ‘cracking’ idea to replace it!

-If you’d like help with Marketing, Social Media or Web Design to ensure that you’re well prepared for special events and every other day in your business please feel free to take us up on a complimentary consultation which you can schedule at this link.
+If you’d like help with Marketing, Social Media, Content Creation or Web Design to ensure that you’re well prepared for special events and every other day in your business please feel free to take us up on a complimentary consultation which you can schedule at this link.

-And to sign off, here at The Marketing Shop we will be closed for business on Wednesday 17th March for the bank holiday.
-Wishing each and every one of our readers and customers a Happy St Patrick’s Day!
+And to sign off, here at The Marketing Shop we will be closed for business on Friday 15th, Monday 18th, Tuesday 19th & Wednesday 20th April, back to business on Thursday 21st April.
+Wishing each and every one of our readers and customers a Happy Easter!